Saquib-usman/Automated-dental-caries-detection/README.md

 This project uses dental image datasets from Kaggle for training and testing the models.

 Results:
-Achieved [Insert Accuracy]% accuracy on test data.
+Achieved 70% accuracy on test data.
 Reduced false positives and false negatives compared to traditional methods.
 Contributing:
 Contributions are welcome!
 Feel free to open a pull request to enhance this project.